Tagirijus/SubtaskHelper/README.md

 1. **Converting to subtask**: With this option you can create a new subtask, if noone exists already.
 This subtask will get the name the user enteres into the modal.
 After that it will get the estimated and spent time from the main task.
 2. **Combine subtasks into one**: This lets you enter a subtask name, which will be used to combine all done subtasks.
 It will get all their times summarized and delete the other subtasks.
+3. **Remove all subtasks**: With this you can, gues what?, remove all subtasks of the task.

 Compatibility